 I'm a Senior Math-Physics major from northwest Montana.
 I spend most of my time doing homework, fraternizing with the enemy, running, jaywalking, and playing video games.
 Sometimes I do music things.
 I find granola bars to be quite dull and generally give them very little thought.

 Jambo! my name is Modi.
 I was born and raised in Nairobi, Kenya but I call many different places home.
 I'm a sophomore Chemistry major.
 I enjoy reading books, swimming, dancing and I eat a lot yogurt, yummy!
 I'm also learning how to play the guitar, which is pretty interesting.
 I'm so stoked to be part of theNight Owl team this year.
 Well, I still think a granola bar should be blended into a milkshake or grounded to powder just to save us the hassle of chewing!

-I am a junior French Literature major out of Saint Joseph, Missouri, "Where the West began and Jesse James ended".
-I like hiking, dodgeball, vegan Thai food, and Leone's westerns.
-Look for me at night.
-I'll be the one in the trench coat prowling the campus with my night owl partner.
-A granola bar should be used to signal to the aliens that we come in peace.
+I am a senior French Literature major out of Saint Joseph, Missouri, "Where the West began and Jesse James ended".
+I like hiking, birds, vegan Thai food, and Leone's westerns.
+Look for me at night; I'm usually grimacing and wearing a trench coat.
+Ask me about my poetry thesis or my famous exploits in the jungles of Missouri.
+Being a Night Owl is super fun and helps fund my post-Reed dreams of traveling through Europe with my darling.
+A granola bar should be used to woo a princess.

 I'm a Psychology major from San Francisco, CA. My favorite things include writing, playing guitar and going for runs.
 I'm also a big fan of 90s hip hop.
 Go WuTang.